You've spent the last hour scrolling.

 Making any money from your content?

 Don't answer that.
-They get the money.
-You do the work.
-Then they sell you a course on doing more.
+We've seen the data.
+They get the money, you do the work.
+Then they sell you a course on how to do more.
+But that's how pyramid schemes work, no?

 How much have you spent on the next guru who promised to fix your reach?

 Your reach isn't broken.
 It's being suppressed.
-One has a solution.
-The other has a subscription.
+There's no solution to sell — so they sell you a subscription.

 Every version of you that's real gets suppressed.